Kronk: Yeah. Weird...

 - Used to justify Kuzco lying about his going back on his promise not to build Kuzcotopia where Pacha's village once was.

 - Magic Antidote: Except for the potion that turns Kuzco into a llama at the beginning of the film (which has been diluted), all of Yzma's potions work immediately.

 - Match Cut: Done with Kuzco's real head cutting to a stone bust about to be smashed by Yzma, and Kronk's block-like torso matching some architecture.

 - Mayincatec: The visual designers had a lot of fun with a fantasy Pre-Columbian South America look.
-Aside from Kuzco's name (Cuzco was capital of the Incan Empire), the relationship with history is understandably remote.
+Aside from Kuzco's name (Cuzco was the capital of the Incan Empire), the relationship with history is understandably remote.

 - Pacha's name comes from Pacha Camac ("Earth-maker"), an Incan creator god.